 We are a member of the Lake District Foundation who help protect the Lake District and fund conservation, environmental and cultural heritage projects in the Lakes.

 Pets are very welcome at Park Cliffe whether that just be dogs or the occasional rabbit we’ve seen over recent years!
-We also have brand new pet-friendly standard camping pods for the 2019 season which have been highly requested.
+We also have brand new pet-friendly camping pods which have been highly requested.

 We have purchased 2 electric vehicles for use around the park dramatically reducing the use of the park’s landrover.